10xJosh/File-Integrity-Checker/README.md

 ![FileIntegrityChecker](https://user-images.githubusercontent.com/55113224/209627494-eba9b9e1-c40f-4563-bff5-e27bcf1d4b2a.gif)

 Simply click on the browse button, select a file and click verify!
+The executable can be found in the .zip file.